lysender/files-rs/README.md

 It is designed for personal use and not indended for large number of concurrent users.
-The goal of the service is to provide an economical way to store and retrieve files in the cloud at the cost of writing your own client/frontend.
+The goal of the service is to provide an economical way to store and retrieve files in the cloud.

+See [memo-rs](https://github.com/lysender/memo-rs) to deploy a frontend for this service.

-Common uses cases:
+Uses cases:
 - Store personal files and documents
 - Online photo album